tilllit/SingleImageSuperResolution/README.md

 ### Implementation
 The GAN was also trained on the div2k dataset and is based on the following implementation: [link](https://github.com/AarohiSingla/SRGAN_CustomDataset) <br />
+The SRGAN used in this project can be found in the folder [SRGAN](https://github.com/tilllit/SingleImageSuperResolution/tree/main/SRGAN) <br />

+For training the user needs to manually add the div2k database.
+For testing, a pre-trained model is obtained and the settings should allow to run the script main.py without any problem.

 ## Evaluation